TOAST-DOCS/Gamebase/en/js-etc.md

 You can check it in the **toast.GamebaseServerPushType** constant.

 * Kickout (Kickout)
-    * Go to Operation > Kickout in the TOAST Gamebase console and register Kickout ServerPush messages.
+    * Go to Operation > Kickout in the NHN Cloud Gamebase console and register Kickout ServerPush messages.
 Then, messages will be sent to all clients connected to Gamebase.
     * Type: toast.GamebaseServerPushType.APP_KICKOUT (= "appKickout")